Matching Line of Sight Rules in Homeowners Insurance

 Fortunately, homeowners insurance helps in a variety of situations, especially for damage due to natural disasters and accidents.
 During worse-case scenarios, an accident or disaster may even prevent you from staying in your home until the necessary repairs can be completed.
 Contacting your insurance company as soon as possible can help streamline the process for you and your family.

 If you already have or are shopping for homeowners insurance, it’s important to know about the relevant homeowners insurance laws.
-Below, you can learn all about matching line of sight laws and rules and how they relate to insurance matching regulations in your state.
+Below, you can learn all about matching line-of-sight laws and rules and how they relate to insurance matching regulations in your state.

 What Are Matching Line of Sight Rules?